nunchuk-io/resources/content/wallet-recovery/core-recovery/_index.en.md

 * **Bitcoin Core**
 * **BIP39 conversion tool**

-**The number of seed phrases you will need is equal to the number of signatures required to unlock the wallet.** For examples: for a singlesig wallet, you will need exactly 1 seed phrase; for a 2-of-3 multisig wallet, you will need 2 seed phrases.
+**The number of seed phrases you will need is equal to the number of signatures required to spend from the wallet.** For examples: for a singlesig wallet, you will need exactly 1 seed phrase; for a 2-of-3 multisig wallet, you will need 2 seed phrases.

 {{< notice info >}}
   Seed phrases are backups for your keys.
 They are defined in [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).